Startup Incorporation Startup Lawyer

 If you remember one thing about startup incorporation

 Incorporation is not just a filing.
 It is the moment you create a clean story of ownership, authority, and IP.
-If you do the unsexy documents early, everything else you do, hiring, contracting, fundraising, gets faster because you are not fixing history under pressure.
+If you do the unglamorous documents early, everything else you do, hiring, contracting, and fundraising, gets easier because you are not fixing history under pressure.

 • If you are pre-seed and building with a co-founder: agree on the equity split, put vesting in place, and sign IP assignments before you ship meaningful product.